marco-willi/camera-trap-data-pipeline/README.md

 ## Upload new Data to Zooniverse

 The following steps are required to upload new data to Zooniverse including machine learning scores.
 The following codes show an example for processing RUA data.
 If no machine learning scores are required one can skip to 'Upload Manifest' after 'Compress Images'.
+Some (partial) examples can be found here: [zooniverse_uploads/commands.sh](zooniverse_uploads/commands.sh).

 ### Compress Images